Gaël Julien

 Gael Julien (born 30 November 2005) is a French-Malagasy racing driver.
 He is the 2024 European Le Mans Series champion in the LMP3 class with RLR MSport.
 Previously, Julien became a race winner in the French F4 Championship.

 Early career

-Having discovered karting at the age of 7, Julien won titles in various Asian countries, as well as taking home the 2019 Rok Cup Asia in the junior class.
+Having discovered karting at the age of seven, Julien won titles in various Asian countries, as well as taking home the 2019 Rok Cup Asia in the junior class.
 He made his car racing debut in 2021, taking part in French F4.
-With one win at Lédenon, the Frenchman finished seventh in the standings.
+With one win at Lédenon, Julien finished seventh in the standings.

 For the 2022 season, Julien switched to compete in Spanish F4, where he would race for Drivex School.
 He finished 11th in the championship, beating both of his full-time teammates and scoring a podium in Valencia.

 At the end of the year, Julien took part in an evaluation for the Ferrari Driver Academy as a selected candidate of the Asia Pacific & Oceania regional selection programme, representing Indonesia.